Posted in

 In addition, the growth of MLS academies has provided more opportunities for talented young players to access elite coaching and facilities.
 This raises the overall level of youth soccer in the United States and helps to close the gap between the development systems in MLS and those in more established soccer nations.

 The rise of homegrown talent in Major League Soccer can also serve to strengthen the league’s brand, both domestically and internationally.
-By showcasing the quality of homegrown players, MLS can position itself as a league that supports and develops local talent.
+By showcasing the quality of homegrown players, MLS can position itself as a league that supports and develops local talent, not to mention being a breeding ground for future stars.

 This recognition can help to attract foreign investment, more international stars, and increased television viewership from overseas markets.
 Ultimately, the success of homegrown players can contribute to the overall growth and development of MLS as a global brand.